How Thick Does Ice Need to Be to Walk On

 If you ignore the thickness of the ice, your winter activities could end horribly.
 Be careful and know the limitations.

 At least 9 inches thick in the ice can support a car driving on the ice.
-But if there are multiple cars, then there is multiple weight.
+But if there are multiple cars, then there are multiple weights.
 Then 9 inches may not support the weight leading to a disaster.

 When you do have multiple cars or trucks on the ice, to be safe, keep them 50 ft. apart from each other and move them every 2 hours or so.
 Snowmobiles typically weigh around 1000 pounds and need around 5 inches of ice to support them.
 The average UTV weighs about 1,500 pounds without passengers or gear.
 If you’re taking it on the ice, look for at least 8 – 9 of ice.